theduckshepherd/theduckshepherd.github.io/_posts/2024-05-04-discussion-this-world-is-a-contradiction.md

 ---
 layout: post
-title: "This World is a Contradiction"
+title: "Discussion: This World is a Contradiction"
 category: discussion
 ---
 <!-- Words count: 2,693 -->